Identification Cards in Georgia

 - Your immigration documents have an expiration date.
 You will be issued a GA state ID card with an identical expiration to your immigration documents up to 5 years.

 - You're a lawful permanent resident, recipient of asylum, or refugee and your immigration documents do NOT have expiration dates.
 The GA DDS will issue you a Georgia ID card valid for the lessor of: the rime of your authorized stay in the U.S or 5 years.

 - Your immigration documents do NOT have an expiration date and you're NOT a lawful permanent resident, asylum recipient, or refugee.
-Your GA state ID card will be valid for 1 year only.
+Your GA state ID card will be valid for a limited time.

 You will need to show a letter of ineligibility if you do not have a Social Security number.